|Tim Roufs||extended search|

 So the priest had to go whip that hand 'till it went out.
 The priest whipped that and he never saw that fireball again.

-There was another time that I was in the cabin.(29) We had a kitchen, a big log-cabin kitchen.
+One time we were gathered in the log cabin for Catholic services.
+We had a kitchen, a big log-cabin kitchen.
 It was very beautiful, but it was hot as bricks in there.
 'Course we had it fixed up in the front room because we lived there.
 And that's where we'd gather.
-So in the front room they were singing Catholic hymns in Indian.
+So in the front room we were singing Catholic hymns in Indian.
 And we all liked that, and we were pretty good at it.
 Even the boys, the children, joined when we gathered.
 And our old people joined too.
 Then we'd have a lunch.

-So the womenfolks were preparing lunch about ten o'clock, in the kitchen.
-I happened to go in the kitchen.
-As I went in through the door entering the kitchen, I saw the women rushing towards us, and I rushed back.
-And the women looked kind-a pale.
+The womenfolks were preparing lunch about ten o'clock, in the kitchen.
+I happened to go toward the kitchen and as I went in through the door entering the kitchen I saw the women rushing towards us.
+I rushed backwards.
+The women looked kind-a pale.

 One woman said, "Did you see it?"

 "Ya, just clear, in the big window.
-I saw something on the window.
-It was just like a man with gloves on, black gloves.
+I saw something in the window.
+It was just like a man with gloves on -- black gloves.
 A man dressed in black.
 It was a man.
 It was a man."

 Some Catholics think the devil sometimes frightens people that way too.
-And they think your guardian angel is working with you to work.
-So your guardian angel's what spirit you're going to go on if you're Catholic.
+And they think your guardian angel is working with you to work against that.
+So your guardian angel's what spirit you're going to go with if you're Catholic.
 That's appointed for you.
 If you're Catholic and you believe in that strong enough, your guardian angel will work it out with the devil.
 That's OK.
 But the Indian has additional ways.

 I was about thirteen or fourteen years old.
 And they were so shocked they couldn't hardly talk.
 They were scared to go in the other room and feed the gathering.
-I think that the old man, my stepfather, Jack Nason,(30) meditated by holy water, which he believed the spirit should work with.
-He was a White man and he believed in that holy water.
+I think that the old man -- my stepfather, Jack Nason(34) -- meditated the group by holy water, which he believed the spirit should work with.
+He was a white man and he believed in that holy water.
 And he came up with prayer, talking to the Great Spirit to protect us from this dressed-in-black man.
 Then we commence to feel all right again.

-The people walking around the house looked up and saw this man, a man we call "black-shadow-man."
-This shadow he sees, whom they see, is jíi-bày$ ^-m^'-mI'ss in Indian.
-If I'm telling it, this means, in the long way of putting it, "I saw a person in the spirit of his life with my dream as not true."
+The people walking around inside the house looked up and saw this man, a man we call "black-shadow-man."
+This shadow who they see, is jíi-bày$ ^-m^'-mI'ss in Indian.
+If I'm telling it, this means -- in the long way of putting it -- "I saw a person in the spirit of his life with my dream as not true."
 Maybe it's true, but it's next to a ghost dream.

-A ghost dream is gíi-bi-àa-m^-níss. àa-m^&-nI'ss is that it shows you've seen something that isn't true.(31) jíi-bày, that's the grave, past, next to a grave. gii-bày is he may be ready to die, ready to leave this country.
+A ghost dream is gíi-bi-àa-m^-níss. àa-m^&-nI'ss is that it shows you've seen something that isn't true.(35) jíi-bày, that's the grave, past, next to a grave. gii-bày is he may be ready to die, ready to leave this country.
 OK. jii-bày- ^-g^-mI'g is not living. jii-b^'-ay-g^-mI'g, gii-bày-^-m^'-nIss is a ghost. gii-bày-^-m^-níss means he comes to see the one he wanted to talk to, but he doesn't say a word.
 He's just showing that he's going to leave.
 Maybe it's for better.
 Maybe it's for good.
-It's "shadow man," you might as well say, gii-bay-ah-mah-nIss.
+It's "shadow-man" -- you might as well say -- gii-bay-ah-mah-nIss.

 The old-timers speak about it lots.
-Well, there wouldn't be many old people now.
+Well, there wouldn't be many old people left now to speak about it.
 The older class saw a lot of that, but the younger class doesn't have time.
-They just lay down and slumber and they get up.
+They just lie down and slumber and they get up.
 But they dream though.